amdelamar/blog/content/post/distributed-cron-with-akka-quartz.md

 ### Building my own Cron Service

 Merging the cron functionality into our Scala service wasn't going to be easy.
-And anything I built needed to be able to do a few things:
+Anything I built needed to be able to do a few things:

 1. Scale to thousands to tens of thousands of cron schedules.
 1. Add/modify/remove schedules on the fly.